Morgahl/pipes/README.md

 # Contributors and the Curious

-Contributions are welcome at this time, but inclusion will be selective in scope to the near term core goals of the project until a more stable version is released and we can look at next stages if even appropriate.
+Contributions are welcome at this time, however, for the moment, inclusion will be selective in scope to the near term core goals of the project.
+Once a more stable version is released and we can look at next stages if appropriate.

 ## Decisions to make (RFC)

-### Feel free to open an issue to discuss one of the below if one does not already exist.
-This should provide an opportunity to a documented discussion of the issue more in depth at the time it becomes a requested feature.
+### Feel free to open an issue to discuss one of the below decisions, if one does not already exist.
+This should provide an opportunity for a documented discussion of the issue in a more in depth manner at the time it becomes a requested feature.

 1. If our functionality is passed a `nil` `chan` we should "gracefully" skip launching a worker for it, thus preventing accidental blocked reads for no actual useful reason.
 This should allow for channel lifecycle management as expected.